ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

   __Conflicts__: Handled by the database resolution policy, which is the same for all the database instances.
   __Delays__: There are no delays, data is immediately replicated.

-* This replication keeps the database data in sync across the database-group nodes.
+* __Usage__: This replication keeps the database data in sync across the database-group nodes.
   The data is highly available as _reads & writes_ can be done on any of the nodes.

 * You can _write_ to any node in the database group,